Eppo-exp/eppo-docs/docs/feature-flags/common-issues.md

 One workaround for this is to pause execution after the initialization method is called (e.g. `time.Sleep(4 * time.Second)`) to give the SDK time to fetch its first configuration before invoking `getAssignment`.
 If pausing execution is undesirable, e.g. slowing the start up of a mobile app is poor UX, then the returned null value will need to be handled in your code to gracefully fallback on a sensible default experience.

-## 4. Using targeting lists to define a large list of users
+## 4. Using targeting rules to define a large list of users

 Eppo targeting works based on subject attributes passed into the `getAssignment` function.
 It is tempting to use these targeting rules to define a list of specific users to target.
 However, this can lead to performance issues as now every time the SDK is initialized, this full list of users need to be pulled in from the Eppo CDN.
 To help keep the Eppo SDK lightweight, we limit the list of specific values you can target to 50.